IITC-CE/ingress-intel-total-conversion/docs/core.rst

 .. data:: window.refreshTimeout

-  (?) stores the id of the timeout that kicks off the next refresh (ie value returned by ``setTimeout()``)
+  Stores the id of the timeout that kicks off the next refresh (ie value returned by ``setTimeout()``)

 .. data:: window.urlPortal